Ellen Burstyn: 2010–present

 In 2016, Burstyn guest starred in five episodes of the critically acclaimed political thriller House of Cards.
-The New York Times praised Burstyn's character for adding "vitality and heart" in which earned her an Emmy nomination.
-Burstyn was subsequently credited on a succession of low-budget films, including Custody (2016), The House of Tomorrow (2017), All I Wish (2017), and Nostalgia (2018).
+The New York Times praised Burstyn's character for adding "vitality and heart"; her performance in the series earned her a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
+She acted in a succession of low-budget films, including Custody (2016), The House of Tomorrow (2017), All I Wish (2017), and Nostalgia (2018).
 Burstyn also starred in Jennifer Fox's mystery drama The Tale, which premiered on HBO on May 26, 2018.
-Burstyn served as an executive producer for Peter Livolsi's film The House of Tomorrow (2017), about her friend R. Buckminster Fuller, in which she also stars.
-In 2019 she appeared in the drama film American Woman and the space drama Lucy in the Sky, both films were met with mixed reviews.
+Burstyn served as an executive producer for Peter Livolsi's film The House of Tomorrow (2017), about her friend R. Buckminster Fuller, in which she also starred.
+In 2019, she appeared in the drama film American Woman and the space drama Lucy in the Sky; both films were met with mixed reviews.

 In 2019, Burstyn played musicologist Katherine Brandt in an acclaimed Australian production of Moisés Kaufman's play 33 Variations at Melbourne's Comedy Theatre.
-In 2020, Burstyn appeared in Kornél Mundruczó's drama, Pieces of a Woman to great acclaim.
-The film premiered at the 77th Venice International Film Festival where it received positive reviews for the performances with critic David Rooney of The Hollywood Reporter describing Burstyn's performance as "formidable".
-Burstyn received several award nominations for her performance including a Broadcast Film Critics Association Award and a London Critics Circle Film Award.
-In 2021, Burstyn played Bernadette Stabler in Law & Order: Organized Crime, and then portrayed Sara Roosevelt in the series The First Lady.
+In 2020, Burstyn appeared in Kornél Mundruczó's drama Pieces of a Woman to great acclaim.
+The film premiered at the 77th Venice International Film Festival, where it received positive reviews for the performances, with critic David Rooney of The Hollywood Reporter describing Burstyn's performance as "formidable".
+She received several award nominations for her performance, including a Broadcast Film Critics Association Award and a London Critics Circle Film Award.
+In 2021, she played the role of Bernadette Stabler in Law & Order: Organized Crime and then portrayed Sara Roosevelt in the series The First Lady.

 In 2014, Burstyn indicated she was working on directing a feature film, Bathing Flo.
-It was announced in July 2021 that Burstyn will reprise her role as Chris MacNeil for the first time since 1973 in the upcoming trilogy of sequels to The Exorcist.
+It was announced in July 2021 that Burstyn would reprise her role as Chris MacNeil for the first time since 1973 in the upcoming trilogy of sequels to The Exorcist.

+In 2024, Burstyn was featured in filmmaker John Larkin's Fear and Love: The Story of The Exorcist documentary, where she discussed her time working on the original film and her spiritual beliefs.
+She also discussed why she was reprising the role of Chris MacNeil for The Exorcist: Believer.